Becoming a homeowner is exciting…and expensive. You are responsible for many different costs when you purchase your own home.

 This means the sprinkler won’t turn on if it is too windy or already raining.
 I think this is brilliant and plan on getting one of these myself.
 No more wasted water!

 MONEY SAVING TIP: Check with your water company to see if they offer any rebates for installing a low-flow showerhead or a smart sprinkler controller.

 Money Saving Tips for a New Homeowner: Maintenance Binder

 This is probably the simplest and most valuable product you can have as a homeowner.
 Purchase a binder or notebook and keep it in a central area.

 A maintenance binder will save you money because it keeps important information handy.
-You will be able to access receipts for warranties as well as paint colors you used.
+You can access receipts for warranties and paint colors you used.

 Final thoughts on ways to save money as a homeowner…